-The sense of independence that I’ve cultivated through travel has taught me this truth: sometimes it’s scary, and you do it anyway.
+The sense of independence that I’ve cultivated through travel and outdoor exploration has taught me this truth: sometimes it’s scary, and you do it anyway.

 I hope to share this idea in all its manifestations – the doubts, the challenges, the triumphs – and inspire others to approach life in the same way.